Koromix/rygel/web/koromix.dev/006_misc.md

 You can find out more [in the code repository](https://github.com/Koromix/rygel/tree/master/src/rekord).

-# blikk
+# Blikk

-blikk is an **embeddable beginner-friendly programming language** with static types, fast compilation.
+Blikk is an **embeddable beginner-friendly programming language** with static types, fast compilation.

 You can find out more [in the code repository](https://github.com/Koromix/rygel/tree/master/src/blikk).